richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 Python gives us the `multiprocessing` library which has `Pool`.
 This allows us to split the processing over multiple CPUs and have them simultaneously compute their local result and then check the minimum of the parallelised process.

-In other languages, C has `OpenMP` and `OpenCL`, Rust has the `rayon` crate, some languages automatically deal with parrelisation like F# will just automatically use as many CPUs as it can if you're using functional methods as they can naturally scale and grow.
+In other languages, C has `OpenMP` and `OpenCL`, Rust has the `rayon` crate, some languages automatically deal with parallelisation like F# will just automatically use as many CPUs as it can if you're using functional methods as they can naturally scale and grow.
 You've also got languages like Cuda which are specifically designed for parallel computation.
 Multiprocessing, OpenMP and rayon work really well alongside traditional languages, and as long as you can break your problem down into a parallelisable way it's very easy.
 Because of how I coded my Rust implementation I only had to change a single line to get rayon parallelisation to work

 Single threaded
 ```Rust